 Lotus Petals is available for sale at the publisher's site as well as Amazon and Indigo

-Mindful Moment: 52 Weeks of Mindfulness Exercises and Reflections is available at the publisher's site as well as Amazon, Indigo, and other places.
+Mindful Moment: 52 Weeks of Mindfulness Exercises and Reflections is available locally at Evermore Yoga Studio and on line at the publisher's site (link below) as well as Amazon, Indigo, and other places.